hypervel/hypervel.org/docs/docs/validation.md

 ### Writing the Validation Logic

 Now we are ready to fill in our `store` method with the logic to validate the new blog post.
-To do this, we will use the `validate` method provided by the `LaravelHyperf\Http\Request` object.
+To do this, we will use the `validate` method provided by the `Hypervel\Http\Request` object.
 If the validation rules pass, your code will keep executing normally; however, if validation fails, an `Hyperf\Validation\ValidationException` exception will be thrown and the proper error response will automatically be sent back to the user.

 You can catch the validation exception and handle it in your [error handler](/docs/errors).